znibb/docker-servarr/README.md

 1. Run `docker compose up` and check logs

 ## Application setup
+Services are set up to use Authentik for authentication, if that's not preferable simply comment out the middleware lables from each service

 ### Prowlarr
 1. Log into prowlarr (Set up user//pass if first time logging in)
 1. Settings->Indexers, add FlareSolverr